 - MCC Codes Help Determine Interchange Rates: The card brands such as Mastercard and Visa utilize MCCs to determine interchange rates, which is the wholesale price you’ll pay when you process credit cards.
 Your interchange rate may differ slightly between brands.
 For some types of organizations that process payments, the MCC code can mean lower interchange rates.
-And conversely, in higher-risk industries and industries that have higher-than-normal chargeback rates, the MCC code means higher interchange fees on every transaction.
+Conversely, in higher-risk industries and industries that have higher-than-normal chargeback rates, the MCC code means higher interchange fees on every transaction.

 - Identify High-Risk Industries: An acquirer uses the MCC code to identify prohibited business types as well as measuring risk before signing a merchant up for services.

-- Credit Card Reward Calculations: While we think about rewards applying to a customer who purchases from a merchant, it might behoove a merchant to understand that different offshoots of your business that may need a new MCC consideration, such as a restaurant attached to a convenience store.
+- Credit Card Reward Calculations: While we think about rewards applying to a customer who purchases from a merchant, it might behoove a merchant to understand how different offshoots of your business may need a new MCC consideration, such as a restaurant attached to a convenience store.
 Your customers may be more apt to purchase goods or services from you if it qualifies them for points.

 Can Getting The Right MCC Really Lower Your Processing Costs?

 Yes, for certain types of organizations.
 As touched on above, merchant account providers utilize the MCC code to identify what type of business you’re in to determine interchange rates.
 Nonprofit organizations, healthcare, education, and B2B businesses generally enjoy lower interchange rates than other types of businesses.

 Visa and Mastercard both offer lower interchange rates to “emerging markets” — that is, businesses that historically haven’t accepted credit cards as their predominant form of payment.
 That includes healthcare and education as well as government organizations, utilities, and even insurance sales.